 Creative Automation for Quick-Serve Restaurants

 When it comes to QSR marketing, localization and personalization reign supreme.
 To keep up with these content needs, manual production falls flat.
 Updating files individually is simply too slow and cumbersome.
 What QSR brands need instead is an automated solution.
-Develop all the creative variety you need for every audience with the help of Creative Automation.
+Develop all the creative variety you need for every audience with the help of Celtra.
 The platform makes it easy to produce creative content at scale without sacrificing on quality.